nabebako/Crypto-Price-Prediction-Model/README.md

 Create a Google Slides presentation.
 Your presentation should include:

-Overview of the project, why it is interesting, how it can be useful in the real world.
+1.Overview of the project, why it is interesting, how it can be useful in the real world.

-Explanation of how each model you used in the project works.
+2.Explanation of how each model you used in the project works.

-Explanation of the data, what data points are in your data set?
+3.Explanation of the data, what data points are in your data set?
 How was the data collected?

-Analysis of data: show graphs and calculations.
+4.Analysis of data: show graphs and calculations.

-Conclusions:  which model performs the best.
+5.Conclusions:  which model performs the best.
 How could you improve your project?
 What lessons did you learn?

 ---